pts/tinyveracrypt/README.txt

   any LUKS anti-forensic stripe count can be specified).
 * tinyveracrypt can create encrypted volumes deterministically by using a pregenerated file as a random source.
+* tinyveracrypt can recover a corrupt volume header (including setting a new passphrase without knowing any of the old passphrases) if the encrypted volume is currently open
+* tinyveracrypt can convert between TrueCrypt and VeraCrypt if the cipher matches

 See FAQ entry Q23 for features of cryptsetup, VeraCrypt and TrueCrypt not supported by tinyveracrypt.